reactgraphqlacademy/recap/README.md

 - [ ] There should be a page that displays a single character in the following path `/characters/:id`
 - [ ] When the user clicks on a character in `/characters` the app should take the user to `/characters/:id`

+### Additional requirements
+- If you reload the detail page, example `/characters/1` or `/photos/1`, it should display the page with the data.

 ### Notes

 This is not a master detail page.
 It's more simple than the Messenger app.